 We discussed with the dentist how information to deliver safe care and treatment was handled and recorded.
-We looked at dental care records with clinicians to corroborate our findings and observed that individual records were typed and managed in a way which kept patients safe.
+We looked at dental care records with clinicians to confirm our findings and observed that individual records were both written and typed and managed in a way that kept patients safe.
 Dental care records we saw were complete, legible, were kept securely and complied with General Data Protection Regulation requirements.